 Vegans eat all traditional holiday meals and turn them into plant-based like:

-Side dishes usually based on veggies and legumes using vegan cheese, vegetable oil or vegan dressings
+Side dishes are usually based on veggies and legumes using vegan cheese, vegetable oil, or vegan dressings

-Vegan christmas cake, pudding, and cookies all strictly dairy-free, egg-free and honey-free.
+Vegan Christmas cake, pudding, and cookies are all strictly dairy-free, egg-free, and honey-free.